nommiin/nommLog/README.md

 It's quick and easy, simply pull this repo (or [download the YYMP](https://github.com/nommiin/nommLog/releases/download/1.0.0/nommLog.yymp)) and import the `log` script and , `nommLog` object into your project.
 To start logging, make sure that an instance of `nommLog` exists in your world (it's persistent by default!)

 # How To
-The goal of nommLog is to make a no-frills drop-in system to make logging messages easy and concise.
+The goal of nommLog is to make a no-frills drop-in system to make logging messages easy and concise, that's why there is only 1 script!

 ---